CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

  1. At this step you have to enter Log analytics workspace ID and key to install the MMA in the **SQLVM**.

- 1. Now enter the Workspace ID and Key that you copied from previoud step. and click on **Review + Create** button.
+ 1. Now enter the Workspace ID and Key that you copied from previous step. and click on **Review + Create** button.

     ![](.././media/create1.png "sqlsearch")

-    After few minutes the deployment will get completed and you can continue with the next task.
+    After few minutes the deployment will get complete, and you can continue with the next task.

  1. Now go to **SQLVM** Azure Arc - SQL Server resource and Select the **Environment Health** under settings from left side menu.

-    Now Select the below details:
+    Now select the below details:
     * **Account Type:** Select **Domain User Account** from the drop down menu.
-    Now click on the **Download configuration Script** button to donwload the Powershell script.
+    Now click on the **Download configuration Script** button to download the Powershell script.

     [](.././media/sqlvm.png "sqlsearch")